VCL3D/PanoDR/README.md

 ## Dataset

 We use [Structured3D](https://structured3d-dataset.org/) dataset.
 To train a model on the dataset please download the dataset from the official website.
 We follow the official training, validation, and testing splits as defined by the authors.
-After downloading the dataset split the scenes into training train, validation and test folders.
+After downloading the dataset, split the scenes into training train, validation and test folders.
 The folders should have the following format:

 ```
 Structured3D/